satvik-tandon/cc-simple-server/README.md

 ## **Submission Instructions**

 - Implement all API routes (`GET`, `POST`, `PUT`, `DELETE`).
-- Ensure your API passes all tests.
+- Ensure your API passes all tests in Github Actions.
-- Push your code to GitHub and submit the repository URL.
+- Push your code to the main branch in GitHub and submit the repository URL on Canvas.
-- Include a README with your approach and any challenges faced.

 ---